tracybedrosian/Machine-Learning-Kaggle-Titanic/README.md

 full_data$Fare[1044] <- 8.05
 ```

+#### C. Age
-#### C. Age: Many passengers are missing data for age, but we can use the ```rpart``` package to determine the most important predictors and then impute an age value for each passenger
+Many passengers are missing data for age, but we can use the ```rpart``` package to determine the most important predictors and then impute an age value for each passenger

 ```
 age_tree <- rpart(Age ~ Title + Pclass + Sex + Fare + Embarked, data = full_data[!is.na(full_data$Age),], method = "anova")